 - Clothes dryers

-There are also brown goods that people mostly confused with white goods.
-Brown goods are mostly entertainment electronic goods, for instance, radios, television sets, CD players among others.
+There are also brown goods that people mostly confuse with white goods.
+Brown goods are mostly electronic entertainment goods, for instance, radios, television sets, CD players, among others.
 Brown goods are any other electronic goods apart from laundry and kitchen machines.

 White goods are made of metal and plastics that can be recycled.
 The metal used to make white goods can be used to make new products.
 When thrown into a landfill, these bulky non-biodegradable goods remain there for years.
 To reduce the amount of waste in our landfills, give up your white goods to a recycling company.